roytam1/mozilla-cvs-history/mozilla/zap/zmk/readme.txt

                           The socket will be closed on removal from the graph.
-- unsigned short "port" : local port of udp socket (default: 0) If both "socket" and "port" are given, "port" will be ignored.
+- unsigned short "port" : local port of udp socket (default: 0)
+- unsigned short "portbase" : bind to first available port >= portbase.
+- (XXX ACString "address" currently we bind to 0.0.0.0)

+If both "socket" and "port" or "portbase" are given, "port" and "portbase" will be ignored.

+If both "port" and "portbase" are given, "portbase" will be ignored.

-If neither "port" nor "socket" are given, the behaviour will be as if a "port"==0 had been specified (allocate a random free port).
+If neither "port", "portbase" or "socket" are given, the behaviour will be as if a "port"==0 had been specified (allocate a random free port).

 Input stream:
 datagram frames